Blog

 “Breaking the Typecast of Doctors just being Doctors” is the ethos of Docs Outside the Box, a podcast created by Dr. Nii Darko.
 Dr. Darko is a general surgeon “pushing past the limits of the status quo.”

-In the episode, “Should I work for myself right out of residency?”
+In one episode of the Docs Outside the Box podcast, “Should I work for myself right out of residency?”
 Dr. Darko discusses why he decided to do locums right out of fellowship and other non-traditional ways to earn a living, including how to work for yourself.
-He educates on the differences between 1099, per diem work, and full-time employment, as well as pros and cons of locums.
+He educates on the differences between 1099, per diem work, and full-time employment, as well as the pros and cons of locums.

 A highpoint in his series are the Q&A sessions Dr. Darko hosts with his wife, an OB/GYN, such as the episode, “Ask Dr. Nii – 2 kids under 2 at home, Can I still do locums?”
 In these Q&A episodes, he answers questions related to locums like how to get started, how to choose locum recruiting companies and assignments, and even how much money to save for a cushion.